 Resting in that space, we moved on to reciting the Reiki precepts, one by one, breathing in and out deeply after each one of them, filling ourselves with the universal life force energy ki, releasing the tension, relaxing into our being, taking our time.
 We then moved on to hands-on healing, placing our hands on our body wherever we were guided to.

 At that moment, I realized that there is no difference between self-practice and practice for others: as we practice with ourselves, we also practice with the whole.
 As we sit on our cushion, we sit with the entire universe.
 This points to the direct experience that can be touched in so many different ways through practice.

 One of my friends had reached out to me as she was feeling extremely anxious and powerless about the state of the world.
 By joining in self-practice, we felt a sense of inter-connectedness with the whole world.
 We came to recognize that we all play a part in it, and realized that whatever we do or think, big or small, does affect the whole, in positive or negatives ways.
 I guess we knew this already intellectually, but feeling this in our bodies, through the breath, was quite empowering and illuminating.

-As we feel more centered, clear, stable and connected, our energy moves around more freely and we can perceive more clearly what we are supposed to do, then find the strength and courage to act on it.
-There is no selfishness, luxury or self-indulgence there.
+As we feel more centered, clear, stable, and connected, our energy moves around more freely and we can perceive more clearly what we are meant to do, then find the strength and courage to act on it.
+There is no selfishness, luxury, or self-indulgence there.